helpingstar/cs285-script/script/CS_285_Lecture_2_Imitation_Learning_Part_2.md

 151. So this is a decomposition you can make.
 152. Now P mistake is something really complicated, right?
 153. So we don't really understand what P mistake is.
-154. It's like the part of P theta that is separate from P train.
+154. It's like the part of P θ that is separate from P train.
 155. So we're not going to make any assumptions on P mistake other than that it only constitute a one minus one minus epsilon to the T portion of your distribution, okay?
-156. and of course if epsilon is very very small then the sum is dominated by the first term so if epsilon is very small then 1 minus epsilon is almost 1 so most of it is in p train but of course the larger t is the more that exponent is going to hurt okay so that's what we've got and now what i'm going to do is i'm going to relate the distribution p theta st to the distribution p train st now when you see me using this absolute value sign what i'm in general going to be referring to is a total variation divergence a total variation divergence is just a sum over all of the states of the absolute value of the difference in their probabilities it can be viewed as a very simple notion of divergence between distributions but for now we're just going to do this at one state so at any given state the absolute value of p theta st minus p train st
+156. and of course if epsilon is very very small then the sum is dominated by the first term so if epsilon is very small then 1 minus epsilon is almost 1 so most of it is in p train but of course the larger t is the more that exponent is going to hurt okay so that's what we've got and now what i'm going to do is i'm going to relate the distribution p θ st to the distribution p train st now when you see me using this absolute value sign what i'm in general going to be referring to is a total variation divergence a total variation divergence is just a sum over all of the states of the absolute value of the difference in their probabilities it can be viewed as a very simple notion of divergence between distributions but for now we're just going to do this at one state so at any given state the absolute value of p θ st minus p train st
-157. Well it's pretty to work out if you just substitute in the equation above for p theta st you'll see there's a p train term that cancels out so you get a 1 minus epsilon to the t p train minus p train so that you can take out as a 1 minus 1 minus epsilon to the t and now you end up with this equation you get it up with 1 minus 1 minus epsilon to the t times the absolute value of p mistake minus p train okay now that's still a kind of a cryptic equation we don't know what this absolute value is but we know that all probability all probabilities have to be between 0 and 1.
+157. Well it's pretty to work out if you just substitute in the equation above for p θ st you'll see there's a p train term that cancels out so you get a 1 minus epsilon to the t p train minus p train so that you can take out as a 1 minus 1 minus epsilon to the t and now you end up with this equation you get it up with 1 minus 1 minus epsilon to the t times the absolute value of p mistake minus p train okay now that's still a kind of a cryptic equation we don't know what this absolute value is but we know that all probability all probabilities have to be between 0 and 1.
 158. so the biggest difference between two probabilities can be at most 1 right because the worst case is p mistake is 1 and p train is 0 or vice versa and the largest total variation divergence meaning if you sum over all of the states and you try to evaluate the absolute value of their difference is going to be 2 because the worst case is that in one state one of the probabilities one the other is 0 and in some other state it's the other way around one of them is 0 is the other one so the worst possible difference between two distributions when you sum over all the states is 2.
-159. so that means that this whole thing is bounded by 2 times 1 minus 1 minus epsilon to the t so what we've shown is that the total variation divergence between p theta st and p train st is 2 times 1 minus 1 minus epsilon to the t and these exponents are a little hard to deal with but for values of epsilon between 0 and 1 there's a very convenient identity that 1 minus epsilon to the t is greater than or equal to 1 minus epsilon times t so that's true for any epsilon between 0 and 1 is just an algebraic identity so if we substitute that into the inequality above we can further bound this by 2 times epsilon t and that's just an algebraic convenience so that we can get rid of these exponents it gives us a slightly looser bound but it's a little easier to think about so what we've shown now is that the total variation divergence between p theta st and p train st is bounded by 2 times epsilon t and remember total variation divergence is just the sum over all of the s's of the absolute value of the difference of their probabilities
+159. so that means that this whole thing is bounded by 2 times 1 minus 1 minus epsilon to the t so what we've shown is that the total variation divergence between p θ st and p train st is 2 times 1 minus 1 minus epsilon to the t and these exponents are a little hard to deal with but for values of epsilon between 0 and 1 there's a very convenient identity that 1 minus epsilon to the t is greater than or equal to 1 minus epsilon times t so that's true for any epsilon between 0 and 1 is just an algebraic identity so if we substitute that into the inequality above we can further bound this by 2 times epsilon t and that's just an algebraic convenience so that we can get rid of these exponents it gives us a slightly looser bound but it's a little easier to think about so what we've shown now is that the total variation divergence between p θ st and p train st is bounded by 2 times epsilon t and remember total variation divergence is just the sum over all of the s's of the absolute value of the difference of their probabilities
 160. Okay, so now let's talk about the quantity that we actually care about what is uh what kind of bound can we derive based on this for the sum over all of the time steps of the expected value of our cost.
-161. Well, uh to figure that out we'll substitute in the equation for an expected value so an expected value is just a sum over all the states of the probability of that state times its cost and what i'm going to do is i'm going to replace p theta with p theta minus p train plus p train so I can subtract p train.
+161. Well, uh to figure that out we'll substitute in the equation for an expected value so an expected value is just a sum over all the states of the probability of that state times its cost and what i'm going to do is i'm going to replace p θ with p θ minus p train plus p train so I can subtract p train.
 162. I can add p train in both cases that's totally fine to do.
-163. And then I'll put an absolute value symbol around the p theta minus b train part because if you have some quantity you take its absolute value you can only make it bigger because if it was positive it stays where it is and if it was negative it becomes a larger value okay and that gets us this bound so in this bound what i've done is i've replaced the sum over st of the absolute value of p theta st minus p train st times ct with the total variation divergence times c max the largest value of the cost in any state so i have one portion which is p train times the cost and then i have another portion which is the total variation divergence times the maximum cost in any state so just to repeat how this step was produced first you replace p theta st with p theta st plus p train minus p train the plus p train term becomes that first term in the bound and and then I'm left with p theta minus p train.
+163. And then I'll put an absolute value symbol around the p θ minus b train part because if you have some quantity you take its absolute value you can only make it bigger because if it was positive it stays where it is and if it was negative it becomes a larger value okay and that gets us this bound so in this bound what i've done is i've replaced the sum over st of the absolute value of p θ st minus p train st times ct with the total variation divergence times c max the largest value of the cost in any state so i have one portion which is p train times the cost and then i have another portion which is the total variation divergence times the maximum cost in any state so just to repeat how this step was produced first you replace p θ st with p θ st plus p train minus p train the plus p train term becomes that first term in the bound and and then I'm left with p θ minus p train.
 164. I can take the absolute value of that.
 165. I can sum it over all the states, and that gives me the total variation divergence.
 166. And to account for the fact that in every state I have a different cost, I'll just replace that cost with the maximum cost, which I can take outside of the summation.
 167. And that gives me a valid upper bound.
-168. Now, at this point, I'm going to use my bound for that total variation divergence for the difference between p theta and p train, and that's 2 epsilon t.
+168. Now, at this point, I'm going to use my bound for that total variation divergence for the difference between p θ and p train, and that's 2 epsilon t.
 169. And, of course, I know that my cost in p train, my expected cost, is epsilon because that's my initial assumption.
 170. So the first term becomes, the first term sum over st of p train times c is epsilon.
 171. The second term is 2 epsilon t times c max, and c max, of course, is 1.